Temporal Representation Learning on Monocular Videos for 3D Human Pose Estimation: Method

 \subsection{Gravity as a Supervisory Signal}

-The work reported here was initially motivated by a project that involves modeling competitive divers in free fall.
-In this context, since the falling person is subject to gravity, we can leverage Newtonian mechanics as follows.

-While in free fall, a person's center of gravity (CG) is subject to gravitational acceleration.
-Ignoring the air resistance that remains small until the diver reaches the water, $\bp(t)$, the CG location at time $t$, can be written as $\bp(t)=0.5 \bg t^2 + \bv_0 t+ \bp_0$, where $\bg$ is a usual gravitational vector, $\bv_0$ the CG initial speed, and $\bp_0$ its initial location.
+The work reported here was initially motivated by a project that involves modeling competitive divers.
+Because the divers are in free fall, we can leverage Newtonian mechanics as follows.
+The diver's center of gravity (CG) is subject to gravitational acceleration.
+Ignoring the air resistance that remains small until the diver reaches the water, $\bp(t)$, the CG location at time $t$, can be written as $\bp(t)=0.5 \bg t^2 + \bv_0 t+ \bp_0$, where $\bg$ is the gravitational vector, $\bv_0$ the CG initial speed, and $\bp_0$ its initial location.
 We know neither $\bv_0$ and $\bp_0$ nor when the jump started.
 Nevertheless, we can leverage the fact that the acceleration, that is, the second derivative of $\bp$ is constant and equal to $\bg$.
 To this end, we only need to consider four {\it equidistant} times $t_1$, $t_2$, $t_3$, $t_4$.
-We can approximate the acceleration at $t_2$ and $t_3$ using finite differences and write that they should be equal.
-This yields $\mL_{\text{track}}$.
-Please check the supplementary material for detail.
+We can then approximate the acceleration at $t_2$ and $t_3$ using finite differences and write that they should be equal.
+This yields

+In practice, two difficulties arise in imposing this simple constraint.
+First, it is not obvious where someone's CG is given that it depends on their posture and on the weight of each body part.
+Second, we only have access to 2D projections of $\bp(t)$ in the image plane and not the 3D locations.

+Recall from Section~\ref{sec:arch} that our model first applies an STN ${\cal S}$, which, for each frame, outputs a bounding box around the subject parameterized by two scales and two translations, $s^x, s^y, u^x, u^y$.
+We address the first problem by approximating the projection of $\bp(t)$ as the center of the bounding box.
+To address the second problem, we consider that the diver's CG travels in a plane.
+If it were parallel to the image plane, the value of $u^y$ would vary linearly with the CG height and the relationship of Eq.~(\ref{eq:gravity}) would hold exactly, implying that

+where $u^y_t$ denotes the value of $u^y$ at time $t$.
+Even when the diver does not travel in a plane parallel to the image one, the frame-to-frame change in distance to the camera of the CG typically remains small and perspective effects are negligible with respect to the vertical motion.
+Eq.~(\ref{eq:gravityProj}) is therefore a good approximation, which we will show in Section~\ref{sec:sup-gravity} of the supplementary material.
+We therefore impose the constraint of Eq.~(\ref{eq:gravityProj}) as a soft constraint by adding a new loss term into our training procedure.

+As shown in the supplementary material, displacement along the $x$ axis occurs is much smaller than that along the $y$ axis, which we therefore focus on.
+Hence, we take the new loss term to be

+This definition does not differentiate between moving up or down, whereas, in practice, we know that the diver goes down.
+In our implementation, this corresponds to $u^y_t$ decreasing.
+Hence, we also introduce an {\it order loss} $\mL_{\text{order}}$ that we define as